home and

 It is true that there is an obligation to take account of the preferences and cultural norms of the recipients.
 This is clearly indicated in:

-United Nations.
-Economic and Social Council.
-Committee on Economic, Social and Cultural Rights.
+United Nations Economic and Social Council, Committee on Economic, Social and Cultural Rights.
 Substantive Issues Arising in the Implementation of the International Covenant on Economic, Social and Cultural Rights: General Comment 12 (Twentieth Session, 1999) The Right to Adequate Food (art.
 11), (Geneva: ECOSOC E/C.12/1999/5).

 Paragraph 11 speaks of the need to consider acceptability: "Cultural or consumer acceptability implies the need also to take into account, as far as possible, perceived non nutrient-based values attached to food and food consumption and informed consumer concerns regarding the nature of accessible food supplies".